seisman/academic-homepage/content/home/about.md

 He is passionate about contributing to a further understanding of structure of the Earth's deep interior, characteristics of seismic sources (e.g. Microseismic, Collaspe) and numerical simulations of seismic wavefield propagation.
-He's working on the project of
+He is working on the study of
 [fine-scale structure of the Earth's inner core boundary](research/inner-core-boundary/).

-He's a fan of open source and also contributes to geophysics-related softwares, such as [GMT](http://gmt.soest.hawaii.edu/), [SAC](https://seiscode.iris.washington.edu/projects/sac) and [ObsPy](http://docs.obspy.org/).
+He is a fan of open source and also contributes to geophysics-related softwares, such as [GMT](http://gmt.soest.hawaii.edu/), [SAC](https://seiscode.iris.washington.edu/projects/sac) and [ObsPy](http://docs.obspy.org/).